Ferry collides with yachts and runs aground on Isle of Wight

 A HM Coastguard spokesperson said: "Just after 8am today HM Coastguard received reports that the Red Falcon Ferry had collided with at least two yachts whilst trying to berth at the entrance of Cowes Harbour during heavy fog.

-"At around the same time we received a 999 call from a member of the public reporting that he’d heard cries for help within Cowes Harbour.
+"At around the same time we received a 999 call from a member of the public reporting that he’d heard cries for help within Cowes Harbour."

-"We are currently carrying at an extensive search of the area with Cowes RNLI lifeboat, Calshot RNLI lifeboats and Coastguard Rescue Teams from Bembridge, Needles and Ventnor.
+Searches were carried out by Cowes RNLI lifeboat, Calshot RNLI lifeboats and Coastguard Rescue Teams from Bembridge, Needles and Ventnor, but it was later confirmed there was nobody in the water or missing.

-" A Coastguard search and rescue helicopter was searching the area but due to the low visibility in the area had to turn back.
-The search is ongoing and we have no further information at this stage."
+A coastguard search and rescue helicopter was initially deployed to the area but had to turn back due to low visibility caused by heavy fog.

+The coastguard said the ferry was refloated and taken alongside in East Cowes.